Skip to Main Content

 If Zimmerman moves forward with plans to sell the image, “the next step would be to, in conjunction with the AP, to file suit against him,” Phillips said.
 Wilson said he hired the attorney “to provide me guidance and assistance through this process, not specifically to file a lawsuit against George Zimmerman.”
 Thus, far our letter has worked.

-phillips, hunt, walker & hanna Fernando Sosa, operator of the website PoliticalSculptor v.
+phillips, hunt & walker Fernando Sosa, operator of the website PoliticalSculptor v.
 Katy Perry (2015)

 Three powerful words which can work both ways- cease and desist.
 As a confidential settlement was reached, we can’t discuss much, but we took over a case where Katy Perry and her team sought to shut down a Florida-based 3D printing and figurine design company which made novelty “Left Shark” figurines.
 Team Katy claimed the happy, dancing shark meme born of Katy Perry’s Super Bowl XLIX halftime performance was hers and hers alone.
 The matter got more complicated with Team Perry used our client’s figurine in a trademark application, resulting in settlement.